Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: GW simulation

-In reality, the presence of systematic errors in the \textit{Gaia} catalog, as well as a mismatch between the observational time span and the gravitational wave period, can significantly suppress the GW signature in quasar proper motions, as demonstrated by \citep{Geyer2025}.
-Consequently, under realistic conditions, the upper limit on the detectable GW strain amplitude using the Hellings–Downs correlation method is expected to be higher by a factor of approximately $2-3$ using data of \textit{Gaia}-CRF3 quasars.
+In reality, the presence of systematic errors in the \textit{Gaia} catalog, as well as a mismatch between the observational time span and the GW period, can significantly suppress the GW signature in quasar proper motions, as demonstrated by \citep{Geyer2025}.
+Consequently, under realistic conditions, the upper limit on the detectable GW strain amplitude using the HDC or VSH methods is expected to be higher by a factor of approximately $2-3$ using data from \textit{Gaia}-CRF3 quasars.